At the ASU Water Institute, our work is interdisciplinary.

 ASU’s expertise in water

-Our researchers have experience in a vast array of water-related topics, covering biological and physical sciences, social sciences and humanities.
+Our researchers have experience in a vast array of water-related topics, covering biological and physical sciences, social sciences, engineering, and humanities.
 Here is a breakdown of some key categories that describe the breadth of our work.

 Adapted from the 2022 ASU Expertise in Water analysis, prepared by Catherine Chen, ASU Knowledge Enterprise